Get the latest updates about our blog posts.

 See, think, do, feel

-Before filling out the empathy map, the whole structure needs a solid foundation.
+Before filling out the customer empathy map, the whole structure needs a solid foundation.
 First, the customer or user persona has to be defined.
 This can be an existing customer, or a fictional persona created out of data analytics.
 Once this is done, the team has to define what they want to achieve with their empathy map.
 What precise information do they want to obtain?
 How do they want to put their empathy map to use once it’s filled out?
 Once the foundation is there, it’s time to dive into the minds of the end-user.
 Finding viable information about customers can be done by, for example, surveys, data analysis, and direct interviews.
 Once the research is complete and all information is gathered, the team can start to collaboratively fill in the empathy map.

 A typical empathy map consists of a sheet divided into four sections, with each their own category that connects to a user’s internal mindset and external view.
 The user persona is placed right in the middle of all four sections, with the concept of a human-centered approach in mind.
 The four panels in the figure above describe what the customer or end-user sees, thinks, does, and feels, with the user persona showcased in the middle section.
 Typically, the format of an empathy map looks a bit like this: